foundry4/ppe-inventory/ACCESSIBILITY.md

 We know some parts of this website may not be fully accessible:

 *   This system was developed as a rapid response to the COVID-19 pandemic
-*   The system is built using the [NHS.UK frontend](https://github.com/nhsuk/nhsuk-frontend) design system, which provides a good starting point for accessibility,owever, the design system cannot cover all aspects of accessibility
+*   The system is built using the [NHS.UK frontend](https://github.com/nhsuk/nhsuk-frontend) design system, which provides a good starting point for accessibility.
+However, the design system cannot cover all aspects of accessibility.
-*   It has not been possible to do a formal accessibility assessment of this system in the time available, so please do get in touch if you have any issues using it
+*   It has not been possible to do a formal accessibility assessment of this system in the time available, so please do get in touch if you have any issues using it or submit a pull request with suggested fixes

 ## What to do if you have difficulty using the PPE Inventory Stock Tracking system